-- Chickenpox and shingles: There were no chickenpox presentations to sentinel GPs nor EDs in the past week.
-Shingles presentations to sentinel GPs and EDs were below baseline levels in the past week. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): One meningococcal serogroup B case was notified in an adolescent in the past week.
+- Chickenpox and shingles: There were no chickenpox presentations to sentinel GPs in the past week and chickenpox presentations to EDs remained below baseline levels.
+Shingles presentations to sentinel GPs and EDs increased in the past week. - Measles: No measles cases were notified in the past week. - Mumps: No mumps cases were notified in the past week. - Rubella: No rubella cases were notified in the past week. - Invasive meningococcal disease (IMD): One meningococcal serogroup B case was notified in the past week.